 How does stress affect fertility?

-We dont know exactly but we do know that stress chemicals can affect a myriad different aspects of physiology that can impact on fertility and IVF outcomes.
+We don’t know exactly but we do know that stress chemicals can affect a myriad different aspects of physiology that can impact on fertility and IVF outcomes.

 It appears that an accumulation of multiple small stressors none of which on their own would affect fertility, can cause ovulatory dysfunction; cortisol levels are seen to be elevated in such women.
 (9) Going through IVF increases levels of stress regulated hormones like cortisol and prolactin, as well as increasing anxiety.
 (10)

 This stress and anxiety can reduce the number of eggs collected in an IVF cycle (6).
 Women with elevated levels of adrenalin have less success with IVF (11) and some researchers have suggested that raised adrenalin may hinder natural conception by slowing the passage of the fertilized egg to the uterus, meaning the embryo does not reach the uterus at an appropriate time to implant.
 (12) High resting levels of cortisol are linked with elevated markers of inflammatory processes in the body which may affect implantation of the embryo.
-(7) Studies suggest that acupuncture can modulate immunity and can modify an inflammatory response.
+(7) Studies suggest that acupuncture can modulate immunity and can modify such an inflammatory process.
 (13) Stress also affects the immune system, elevating levels of activated T cells which can reduce implantation rates of embryos.(7)

 Examining the effect of acupuncture on stress and immune markers is an area of interest and current research in our clinics.